ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:8cb1c4bf90
 ## Exercise 1c

-In this exercise, we will count the frequency of each letter in a document.
+In this five-part exercise, we will count the frequency of each letter in a given plain `ascii` `.txt` document.

 *** =instructions
 - Here is an example solution of part **1b**.
 Rewrite this code to make a function called `counter` that takes a string `input_string` and returns a dictionary of letter counts `count_letters`.